torsor-io/torsor-io/src/components/blog/posts/teleportation.md

 So, it's not a coincidence or some sort of algebraic miracle.
-Teleportation is a "just" a consequence of the fact that entanglement cannot be shared, information is conserved, and operations can be "teleported" from one end of a Bell pair to the other.
+Teleportation is a "just" a consequence of the fact that entanglement cannot be shared, information is conserved, and operations can be "mirrored" from one end of a Bell pair to the other.